 Asthma and allergies go together.
 An allergic response occurs whenever your immune system mistakenly identifies a safe substance such as pollen or dirt as an unhealthy invader.
 Antibodies attack the allergen so that they can protect the body from the material.
 The chemicals released from your disease fighting capability lead to allergic reactions such as nasal congestion, runny nasal area, etc. For a lot of, this same response also impacts the lungs and airways, resulting in asthma problems.

 A Belgian research recently figured chlorine, a common chemical substance added to water to help kill bacteria, could be making asthma in children worse.
 Fumes from chlorine in pools, and even in the shower, could trigger an assault for some people with asthma and allergy symptoms.
 Those who have problems with asthma and allergy symptoms are often delicate to gases that are produced when chlorine sanitizes bacterias in perspiration or urine.
 These gases can build-up within an enclosed shower, annoying the lungs of children and adults who have asthma and allergies.

 Other chemicals in normal water can affect people who have asthma and allergies.
-Fluoride is put into most municipal drinking water items to help fight teeth decay in children.
+Fluoride is put into most municipal drinking ro water items to help fight teeth decay in children.
 But also for many people with asthma and allergy symptoms, fluoride can bargain their health.
 Allergists for many years have known that documented cases can be found of both adults and children with asthma and allergies who have experienced severe reactions to fluoride.
 In 1967, the history of Allergy released a report finding infants, children and one adult who acquired allergic skin reactions and asthma episodes after exposure to tap water treated with fluoride.
-Households with associates who’ve asthma and allergy symptoms can filtration system their plain tap water with invert osmosis filtration to eliminate chlorine and fluoride from their water.
+Households with associates who’ve asthma and allergy symptoms can filtration water dispenser system their plain tap water with invert osmosis filtration to eliminate chlorine and fluoride from their water.

 - August 31, 2019